How It Works

 - Connect a Pull Zone for global CDN delivery

-- Configure edge rules for SPA routing (if needed)
+- Configure error handling for SPA routing (if needed)

 Single-Page Application Routing

 Single-page applications (React, Vue, Angular, etc.) handle routing client-side.
-When a user navigates directly to a route like/dashboard or refreshes the page, the CDN needs to serve index.html instead of returning a 404.
+When a user navigates directly to a route like/dashboard or refreshes the page, the server needs to serve index.html instead of returning a 404.

 Why SPAs need special configuration